-As soon as the man dashed back into the building, she brought out of her bag her pocket dictionary to look up the unknown word.
-Now that she was here she wished she'd learned some Greek back home all these years but, of course, all this time, the very thought of Greece or anything Greek had been impossible to bear.
+As soon as the man dashed back into the building, she fished her pocket dictionary out of her bag to look up the unknown word.
+Now that she was here she wished she'd learned some Greek back home all those years but, of course, all this time, the very thought of Greece or anything Greek had been impossible to bear.